wdtio/wdt-recipes/recipes/circleci_github.md

 3. Copy the Stop-URL of this new timer.
 4. Create or edit a post-build script which kicks the Stop-URL.

-Now every time you push a code change, it will also send a kick to WDT.io starting the new timers.
+Now every time you push a code change to Github, it will also send a kick to WDT.io starting the new timers.
 When the build (and tests) complete, the second kick is sent ending the timer.
 If, for whatever reason the second kick doesn't arrive, WDT.io will send you an alert.

 ### Example